meta-llama/llama-stack/distributions/meta-reference-gpu/README.md

 > `~/.llama` should be the path containing downloaded weights of Llama models.

-To download and start running a pre-built docker container, you may use the following commands:
+This will download and start running a pre-built docker container.
+Alternatively, you may use the following commands:

 ```
 docker run -it -p 5000:5000 -v ~/.llama:/root/.llama -v ./run.yaml:/root/my-run.yaml --gpus=all distribution-meta-reference-gpu --yaml_config /root/my-run.yaml